kubeshop/testkube/docs/executor-custom.md

 ```

 As we can see we'll get `Execution` in input - this object is managed by testkube API and will be passed
-to your executor - it'll have information about execution id and content which should be run on top of your runner.
+to your executor.
+The executor will have information about the execution id and content that should be run on top of your runner.

-Example runner is defined in our template - so if you'll use it only thing which need to be done is implementing Run method (you can rename `ExampleRunner` to whatever business name describing your testing framework)
+An example runner is defined in our template.
+Using this template will only require implementing the Run method (you can rename `ExampleRunner` to whatever business name best describes your testing framework).

-Runner can get data from different sources - for now we're supporting:
+A runner can get data from different sources.
+We are currently supporting:

 - string content (e.g. Postman JSON file)
 - URI - content stored on webserver
 - Git File - file storeg in Git repo in given path
 - Git Dir - whole git repo, or git subdirectory (we'll do spatial checkout to save traffic in case of monorepos)

-all possible test definitions are already created and mounted as Kubernetes `Volume` before executor starts its work.
-You can get directory path from `RUNNER_DATADIR` environment variable.
+All possible test definitions are already created and mounted as Kubernetes `Volume` before an executor starts its work.
+You can get directory path from the `RUNNER_DATADIR` environment variable.

 ```go